marshallbu/daily-agenda/README.md

 - unit/performance tests
 - getting rid of external deps (3rd party)
 - compressing/uglifying JS
-- looking for ways to do work with less/more compact code
+- looking for ways to do this with less or more compact code